philspitler/filterism/README.md

 gem install filterism

 ## Usage
 All examples use the ActiveRecordAdapter which is included with the gem.
 Other adapters may be created to meet your needs.
-These adapters generate the syntax to speak to whatever record store you need.
+These adapters generate the syntax to speak to whatever data store you need.

 ### Globally
 Adds .filter, .filterable_fields and .unfilterable_fields methods to all of you models